t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### Exposing every procedure as a REST endpoint

 If you want to expose every single procedure externally, checkout the community built plugin [trpc-openapi](https://github.com/jlalmes/trpc-openapi/tree/master).
 By providing some extra meta-data to your procedures, you can generate an OpenAPI compliant REST API from your tRPC router.

+### It's just HTTP Requests

+tRPC communicates over HTTP, so it is also possible to call your tRPC procedures using "regular" HTTP requests.
+However, the syntax can be cumbersome due to the [RPC protocol](https://trpc.io/docs/v10/rpc) that tRPC uses.
+If you're curious, you can check what tRPC requests and responses look like in your browser's network tab, but we suggest doing this only as an educational exercise and sticking to one of the solutions outlined above.

 ## Comparison to a Next.js API endpoint